C2C BIZZ

 Institute’s role: Project partner

-Background: The Institute is working in partnership with the Greater London Authority (GLA) to apply Cradle to Cradle principles in practice on the London Sustainable Industries Park (LSIP), East London.
-This includes research on the feasibility of waste resources exchange and re-use on the LSIP and its adjacent sites and development of a continuous loop demonstrator re-using secondary waste from Energy from Waste processes on the site.
+Background: The Institute worked in partnership with the Greater London Authority (GLA) and University of East London (UEL) to apply Cradle to Cradle principles in practice on the London Sustainable Industries Park (London SIP), East London.
+This included research on the feasibility of waste resources exchange and re-use on the London SIP and its adjacent sites and development of the first cross-business C2C demonstrator on an industrial park in the UK.
+Using by-products previously treated as waste from a group of adjacent industrial businesses, the demonstrator explored how C2C principles and other ‘beyond sustainability’ approaches could be applied in a practical, real world setting.

 Challenge: In the UK alone, more than 434 million tonnes of waste are produced every year driving a waste management industry worth more than £4.8 billion.
-As global demand for resources and as the cost of disposing of unwanted materials increase, continuous loop and C2C principles present an alternative approach to ‘waste’.
+Global demand for resources and the cost of disposing of unwanted materials increase, continuous loop and C2C principles present an alternative approach to ‘waste’.
 They aim to design and create production techniques that are not just efficient but as waste free as possible by converting what is left over from one production process into raw material or energy to be fed into other processes or products.
 However, take up and investment in the UK is slow, due in part to concerns about financial viability and risk management.

-Activity: A feasibility study for the demonstrator was completed in March 2012 by Royal Haskoning, which reviewed the wider context for material availability and recommended a Cradle to Cradle solution using waste emanating from existing and future LSIP tenants; a plastic recycling business, a gasification plant and an anaerobic digestion plant.
+ActivityA feasibility study for the demonstrator was completed in March 2012 by Royal Haskoning, which reviewed the wider context for material availability and recommended a Cradle to Cradle solution using waste emanating from existing and future London SIP tenants: a plastic recycling business, a gasification plant and an anaerobic digestion plant.

-Partners: The C2C BIZZ project is led by Eindhoven SRE (Netherland) and delivered in conjunction with 11 public sector and academic partners across United Kingdom, Germany, Netherland, Luxembourg, Belgium and France.
+PartnersThe C2C BIZZ project was led by Eindhoven SRE (Netherland) and delivered in conjunction with 11 public sector and academic partners across United Kingdom, Germany, Netherlands, Luxembourg, Belgium and France.

-Funders: The project is part-funded by the Interreg IVB NWE Programme.
+FundersThe project was part-funded by the Interreg IVB NWE Programme.

-C2C BIZZ Interreg IVB NWE ERDF
+C2C BIZZ Interreg IVB NWE

 Click here to follow the Institute on Linkedin Follow us on twitter